-Community members asked whether the government is giving water to people who are only staying where the line will pass An inquiry was made on whether the water will be connected to their homesteads No, this water will flow through pipes to the main centers where all community members can access the water This can only happen at a later stage when water is being operated by NWSC an individual can request for a personal tap at home through application • The community also wanted to know why M.W.E deceived the public about water which they later implemented and after, the points were closed, why and how? • Noted, we will inform them about this and if they have any explanations, they will come through with them The community stressed an issue about graves and cemeteries and if they will be compensated - The community made emphasis on whether they would be employed by the contractor • Yes a few people will be given jobs that do not need expertise but the leaders should ask the contractor to employ their people as soon as they are seen on ground • 10/11/2022 • Baribu village • The community wanted to understand why the ministry won't compensate landowners if at all pipes will pass through their land, or property and only pay for where the tank will be compensate land because it is a small portion that it needs to make way for pipes and this being a service for the community they

-[] £ use your land other purposes.
-An inquiry was made on whether taps can be put in place for an individual handed over to to The community members wanted to know if the design could be changed if the water line passes their buildings much as possible avoid structures I where it unavoidable it will to but is The community also wanted to know what happens to their crops if got in the garden during the implementation The project desi avoids gardens much as possil and it will a depend on the ty of crops as ble lso An inquiry was made on when the project will commence already started a that is why you a seeing us he conducting are ere an and • The community asked who would collect this money and why it would be collected handed over NWSC operations, they be able communicate w will collect t money and it will to for will to /ho his • The community wanted to know who will excavate where the pipes will pass It will be a few peo from the village district because i everyone can employed or • 9/11/2022 • Degia The community wanted to know if the landowners will be compensated Another team of come and measure the exact points a one thing is the don't compensa- land they jure request you to them burry the point in your land so the and ney ate ust let ipe
+Community members asked whether the government is giving water to people who are only staying where the line will pass An inquiry was made on whether the water will be connected to their homesteads No, this water will flow through pipes to the main centers where all community members can access the water This can only happen at a later stage when water is being operated by NWSC an individual can request for a personal tap at home through application The community also wanted to know why M.W.E deceived the public about water which they later implemented and after, the points were closed, why and how?
+Noted, we will inform them about this and if they have any explanations, they will come through with them The community stressed an issue about graves and cemeteries and if they will be compensated Yes, the graves will be compensated on also be relocated to other safer places The community be compensated The community made emphasis on whether they would be employed by the contractor The community made emphasis on whether they would be employed by the contractor The community be given jobs that do not need expertise but the leaders should ask the contractor to employ their people as soon as they are seen on ground • 10/11/2022 Baribu village The community wanted to understand why the ministry won't compensate land because it is a small portion that it needs to make way for pipes will pass through their land, or property and only pay for where the tank will be The ministry will not compensate land because it is a small portion that it needs to make way for pipes and this being a service for the community they assume you need the water and the tank is compensated because it will be there and not moved but for the pipe once buried you can still uso your land for An inquiry was made on whether taps can be put in place for an individual use your land for other purposes. • Under this project we cannot but once handed over to NWSC one can request and apply for one.
+The community members wanted to know if the design could be changed if the water line passes their buildings We have tried as much as possible to avoid structures but where it is unavoidable it will be valued and compensated The community also wanted to know what happens to their crops if got in the garden during the implementation The project design avoids gardens as much as possible and it will also depend on the type of crops An inquiry was made on when the project will commence The project has already started and that is why you are seeing us here conducting an Environmental and Social Impact Assessment The community asked who would collect this money and why it would be collected Once the project is handed over to NWSC for operations, they will be able to communicate who will collect this money and it will be collected for the maintenance of pipes and taps The community wanted to know who will excavate where the pipes will pass It will be a few people from the village or district because not everyone can be employed • 9/11/2022 • Degia The community wanted to know if the landowners will be compensated Another team will come and measure the exact points and one thing is they don't compensate land they just request you to let them burry the pipe in your land so the services can be